isomerpages/nea-cgs/_how-can-we-act/Volunteer/Volunteer Roles.md

 <p><strong>To validate a CV’s identity, you may verify through the NEA website&nbsp;<a href="https://www.nea.gov.sg/validate-officer" rel="noopener noreferrer nofollow" target="_blank">https://www.nea.gov.sg/validate-officer</a></strong>&nbsp;<strong>using the CV’s name and authority card number.</strong>
 </p>
 <hr>
-<h3>SG Clean Ambassadors Network</h3>
-<p>Launched in March 2020, the SG Clean Ambassadors Network comprises of
+<h3>Clean &amp; Green Singapore Ambassadors</h3>
+<p>The Clean &amp; Green Singapore Ambassadors consist of volunteers who
-volunteers who have a shared vision and passion to make SG Clean, the national movement to instil a “keep clean culture” as a way of life in Singapore.</p>
+share a vision and passion for fostering a “Clean &amp; Green” culture as a way of life in Singapore.</p>
+<p></p>
-<p>SG Clean Ambassadors have been deployed at many locations across the island,
+<p>Clean &amp; Green Singapore Ambassadors are deployed at many locations
-such as transport hubs (MRT stations and bus interchanges), hawker centres, residential estates, and also at major public events such as the National Day Parade and River Hongbao.&nbsp; During these deployments, they help to promote good public health and hygiene habits (including safe distancing practices during COVID) in the community, to support the SG Clean movement.</p>
+across the island, such as transport hubs (MRT stations and bus interchanges), hawker centres, residential estates, and also at major public events such as the National Day Parade and River Hongbao.&nbsp;</p>
+<p></p>
-<p>The Ambassadors’ support has been the backbone of public outreach in various
+<p>The Ambassadors has been the backbone of public outreach in various national
-national public health campaigns such as Dengue Prevention and Clean Public Toilets.
-Building on their success in engaging the public, their role has also been expanded to support national environmental sustainability campaigns such as Say YES to Waste Less and Recycle Right, as well.</p>
+public health campaigns such as Dengue Prevention, Cleaner Public Toilets and environmental sustainability campaigns such as Say YES to Waste Less and Recycle Right, as well.</p>
-<p><strong>Interested members of the public or partner organisations can sign up at <a href="http://go.gov.sg/sgcleanambassadors" rel="noopener noreferrer nofollow" target="_blank">http://go.gov.sg/sgcleanambassadors</a>&nbsp;or email <a href="mailto:NEA_Volunteer@nea.gov.sg" rel="noopener noreferrer nofollow" target="_blank">NEA_Volunteer@nea.gov.sg</a> for further enquiries.</strong>
+<p><strong>Interested members of the public or partner organisations can sign up at&nbsp;<a href="https://go.gov.sg/cleangreensingaporeambassadors" rel="noopener noreferrer nofollow" target="_blank"><u>https://go.gov.sg/cleangreensingaporeambassadors</u></a> &nbsp;or email&nbsp;<a href="https://go.gov.sg/cleangreensingaporeambassadors" rel="noopener noreferrer nofollow" target="_blank"><u>NEA_Volunteer@nea.gov.sg</u></a>&nbsp;for further enquiries.</strong>
 </p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Volunteer roles_Footer_FA" src="/images/How Can We Act/Volunteer/volunteer_roles_footer_fa.jpg">